manuelvanrijn/local-subdomain/README.md

 ### LocalSubdomain module

-This module includes a `before_filter` which will check if the request is served by [http://lvh.me](http://lvh.me).
+This module includes a `before_action` which will check if the request is served by [http://lvh.me](http://lvh.me).
 If not it will redirect to the domain.

 So when we browse to [http://localhost:3000](http://localhost:3000) it will redirect you to [http://lvh.me:3000](http://lvh.me:3000)